 To replenish your garden with winter bedding plants, simply remove any old bedding plants and compost them.
 If you are planting in pots or containers, replace the compost as most of the nutrients will have been used by the previous plants.
 Pop your plants into their final flowering positions and water them in.

-Caring for winter bedding plants
+How to care for winter bedding plants

 Once established, your winter bedding plants will only require watering in prolonged dry spells.
 Be careful not to overwater potted plants as this can lead to rot.
 Deadhead the spent flowers from your winter bedding plants to encourage more blooms to form.